AmmieNyami/ammienyami.github.io/content/wiki/not-so-useful/me/the_good_and_the_bad.md

 ### What does it mean to hurt someone in a bad way?

-It means that you did something that made someone feel bad or hurt.
+It means that you did something that impacted someone's life in a bad way, even if it was a small impact.

+The important word here is "impacted someone's ***life***".

+*If you, for example, said something that made someone realize something bad, it might make that person feel hurt.
+But in the end, that realization may end up not impacting that person's life in a bad way, and might even help them.
+In case it doesn't, then you said something bad.*

+That was just an example but it applies to other things in life as well.